kevinwshin/French-House-Manual/README.md

 ---

 #### LAST UPDATE: 11-19-2018
 *The French House manual is made to be a set of guidelines - the cooperative living experience is a fluid one which changes from semester to semester.
-The manual is not the end all be all for house rules - inclusion in the manual doens't mean the house's stance is rigid on a particular topic, while exclusion from the manula doesn't give license to commit any other action.*
+The manual is not the end all be all for house rules - inclusion in the manual doens't mean the house's stance is rigid on a particular topic, while exclusion from the manual doesn't give license to commit any other action.*

 ---